lukejacksonn/blub/README.md

 # Blub

-> analyze and flatten es module dependency graphs on the server
+> resolving es module dependency graphs on the server

 Building large javascript programs has never been so easy since es module landed as a JS language feature.
 There is now official syntax that allows files now reference dependencies which are to be fetched, parsed, linked and evaluated at runtime.
 This nearly renders the need for a full blown bundler (like rollup or webpack) obsolete in a low latency environment but relying on this "no build" approach when distributing same program over a network can prove problematic.

 The intention of this project is to explore and implement a server side solution that mitigates the _request waterfall_ problem associated with resolving es module graphs in the browser.
 For now the implementation is in node but eventually I hope to have this working in a Cloudflare worker and paired with the client side component running in a service worker.

-Initial inspiration came from https://docs.google.com/document/d/11t4Ix2bvF1_ZCV9HKfafGfWu82zbOD7aUhZ_FyDAgmA/edit#
+Initial inspiration came from [this proposal](https://docs.google.com/document/d/11t4Ix2bvF1_ZCV9HKfafGfWu82zbOD7aUhZ_FyDAgmA/edit#) and [es-dev-server](https://github.com/open-wc/open-wc).
+A lot of code has been adapted from [es-module-shims](https://github.com/guybedford/es-module-shims) and [es-module-lexer](https://github.com/guybedford/es-module-lexer) in order to run in a node environment.

 ## General Approach

-Previously I have used and witnessed `es-module-shims` take an entry point to a module and (from within the browser) at runtime, fetch a file, parse it for import statements and recursivley create object urls from blobs for all the dependencies in a graph, essentially mimicing how modern browsers handle dependency resolution (which makes sense as the library was developed as a polyfill of sorts for such tasks).
+In other projects have witnessed `es-module-shims` take an entry point to a module and (from within the browser) at runtime, fetch a file, parse it for import statements and recursivley create object urls from blobs for all the dependencies in a graph, essentially mimicking how modern browsers handle dependency resolution (which makes sense as the library was developed as a polyfill of sorts for such tasks).

 Being able to mimic the import and dependency resolution of browsers is great but doing this in a modern browser doesn't get you very much.
 The browser still has to fetch and parse each dependency which generates network resuests recursively.. introducting the _waterfall problem_.

 > But what if we could do all the dependency resolution – fetching, parsing, linking – on the server?

-A high level overview of the steps involved to do dependency resolution on the server:
+Here is a high level overview of the steps involved to do dependency resolution on the server:

 1. Resolve dependency graph for a file at a given location using fetch on the server
 2. Create blobs as files (rather then url objects) for every dependency in the dependency graph